taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 ### Hands On: Todo with Notifications

 After learning about asynchronous actions, the Todo application could make use of notifications, couldn't it?
+You can continue with the Todo application that you have build in the last chapters.
+As an alternative you can clone it from the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/8.0.0).

 The first part of this hands on chapter is a great repition on using everything you have learned before asynchronrsous actions.
 First, you have to implement a notification reducer that evaluates actions that should generate a notification.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~